nsidc/vagrant-vsphere/README.md

 Take care to avoid using invalid or duplicate VMware MAC addresses, as this can easily break networking.

+## Troubleshooting

+### vCenter
+ESXi is not supported.
+Make sure to connect to a vCenter server and not directly to an ESXi host.
+[ESXi vs vCenter](http://www.mustbegeek.com/difference-between-vsphere-esxi-and-vcenter/)

+### Permissions
+If you have permission issues:
+1. give the connecting user read only access to everything, and full permission to a specific data center.
+Narrow the permissions down after a VM is created.
+2. Be sure the path to the VM is correct. see  the "Template_Name" screenshots above for more information.

 ## Example Usage

 ### FILE: Vagrantfile